Servings: 16 servings 1x

 - Measuring water and flour on a scale and place flour in a large bowl or bucket.
-Add yeast and salt to warm water and allow to bloom for 5 minutes.
-Pour water, yeast, salt mixture into the flour and mix with your hand until all of the dry flour is just mixed in.
+Mix salt in with the flour.
+Add yeast to warm water and allow to bloom for 5 minutes.
+Pour water and yeast mixture into the flour and mix with your hand until all of the dry flour is just mixed in.
 This is called a shaggy mix and should not be a smooth mixture.

-- Cover with plastic wrap and rest for 15 minutes.
-After 15 minutes you will fold the dough twice.
+- Cover with a damp towel and rest for 15 minutes.
+After 15 minutes you will fold the dough three times (or until it is mostly smooth).
 Wet your hand, reach into the bucket or bowl and reach under the dough at one corner.
 Pull and stretch the dough over to the top.
 Repeat with all four corners of the dough.
 Then flip the dough upside down so the folds are at the bottom.
 Wait one minute then repeat this process again.
 At this point your dough should be smoother and stretchy.
-If it isn’t you can fold a 3rd time.
 Cover the bowl or bucket with plastic wrap and leave the dough to proof for 3 hours.